mrgilman/escape/README.md

 Escape uses MySQL in development.

-To run, just bundle, migrate, and start the server.
+To run, bundle, migrate, and start the server.
+To run tests, rake spec.

 For Resque background job, start a Redis server and the following rake tasks: